Pomax/are-we-flying/docs/index.md

 That part will get us lined up with a runway, after which we'll actually be able to start our landing, consisting of the following phases:

-1. The slow-down phase, where we try to slow the plane down to where "we should survive landing",
+1. The slow-down phase, where we try to slow the plane down to a speed where "we should survive landing",
-2. the descent phase, where we slowly drop to an altitude from which we'll survive landing
+2. the descent phase, where we slowly drop to an altitude from which we'll (hopefully) survive landing
-   1. During this phase we'll drop gear and add flaps (once we're going slow enough to safely be able to do those)
+   1. we'll drop gear and add flaps (once we're going slow enough to safely be able to do those)

-3. The "short final" phase, where we're basically at the runway and send the plane down towards the ground (this may involve flaring the aircraft at some distance above the ground),
+3. The "short final" phase, where we're basically at the runway and it's time to send the plane down towards the ground,
-4. The initial touch down, where we cut the throttle,
+4. The initial touch down, where we cut the throttle, and probably bounce a bit.
 5. The roll-out, where we apply brakes and use the rudder to keep us straight on the runway as we slow down, and finally
-6. The end of our landing, where the plane has stopped, we can let go of the breaks, retract the flaps, and because we're in a sim, turn off the engine(s) in the middle of the runway.
+6. The end of our landing, where the plane has stopped, we can let go of the breaks, retract the flaps, and because we're in a sim, turn off the engine(s) in the middle of the runway and call it a day.

 Note that this is a rather a "simplified landing" that you'd never fly in real life, or even in-sim if you're flying the plane yourself, but we're already trying to do more than we set out to do, and we're not going for realism so much as "can we get JS to land a plane _at all_?"